Articles in this section

 sheet.getRangeByName('A1').setText('Hello!!');

-//Save and launch the excel.
+// Save and launch the Excel.

 final List<int> bytes = workbook.saveAsStream();

-//Dispose the document.
+// Dispose of the document.

 workbook.dispose();